coola007/PWdashboard/README.md

 ```
 $stationids  = array('WMR8800001'); <= your weather station name
-$password    = 'password'; <= the same password you will use in your pwdashboard.py script
+$password    = 'password'; <= the same password you will use in your weewx.conf configuration
 ```